-A change in registration is made through ROX, submitting a drop and add form to the Office of the Registrar or by calling the Raider Express Telephone System.
+A change in registration is made through WINGS Express or submitting a drop and add form to the Office of the Registrar.
 Students should refer to the quarterly class schedule for specific deadlines for dropping courses and receiving refunds.
 The deadline for adding classes is the end of the first week of classes.
 There is no fee for adding courses, although instructional and general fees are charged where applicable.
 A late registration fee will be assessed for students who register or add classes on or after the 15th day of the term.

 Students may drop a course without a grade of W appearing on their transcript if the course is dropped by the date specified in the quarterly class schedule.
 Students should refer to the quarterly class schedule for deadline dates for dropping a class or withdrawing.
 A student who stops attending a course and does not officially withdraw will receive a grade of F or X at the instructors discretion.
 The X grade remains on the students permanent record and is computed in the grade point average as an F.